-The Nonroad Diesel final rule (69 FR 38958, June 29, 2004) contains a 3-step approach to reducing the sulfur content of nonroad, locomotive, and marine (NRLM) diesel fuel from uncontrolled levels down to 15 ppm or less.
-Beginning June 1, 2007, refiners and importers were required to produce or import NRLM diesel fuel with a maximum sulfur content of 500 ppm.
-Beginning June 1, 2010, refiners and importers were required to produce or import nonroad (NR) diesel fuel with a maximum sulfur content of 15 ppm.
+The Nonroad Diesel final rule (69 FR 38958, June 29, 2004) contains a two-step approach to reducing the sulfur content of nonroad, locomotive, and marine (NRLM) diesel fuel from uncontrolled levels down to 15 ppm.
+Beginning June 1,

+2007, refiners and importers were required to produce or import NRLM diesel fuel with a maximum sulfur content of 500 ppm.
+Beginning June 1, 2010, refiners and importers are required to produce or import nonroad (NR) diesel fuel with a maximum sulfur content of 15 ppm.
 Beginning June 1, 2012, refiners and importers are required to produce or import locomotive and marine (LM) diesel fuel with a maximum sulfur content of 15 ppm.

-The rule includes provisions for refiners and importers to generate credits for early efforts to reduce NRLM diesel sulfur.
+The rule includes provisions for refiners and importers to generate credits for early NRLM diesel sulfur reduction efforts.
 "High sulfur" credits could be generated for early production of 500 ppm NRLM diesel fuel between June 1, 2006 and June 1, 2007.
-Similarly, "500 ppm" credits could be generated for early production of 15 ppm NRLM diesel fuel between June 1, 2009 and June 1, 2010.
-"High sulfur" credits could be used to comply with the 500 ppm sulfur standard for NRLM diesel fuel beginning June 1, 2007, while "500 ppm" credits could be used to comply with the 15 ppm sulfur standard for NR diesel fuel beginning June 1, 2010 and the 15 ppm sulfur standard for LM diesel fuel beginning June 1, 2012.
+Similarly, "500 ppm" credits may be generated for early production of 15 ppm NRLM diesel fuel between June 1, 2009 and June 1, 2010.
+"High sulfur" credits could be used to comply with the 500 ppm NRLM standard beginning June 1, 2007, while "500 ppm" credits could be used to comply with the 15 ppm NR standard beginning June 1, 2010 and the 15 ppm LM standard beginning June 1, 2012.
 For both high sulfur credits and 500 ppm credits, one credit is equivalent to one gallon of diesel fuel that meets the respective standard earlier than required.
-In addition, "high sulfur" credits can be converted into "500 ppm" credits for use after June 1, 2010.
-NRLM diesel sulfur credits may be transferred nationwide.
-No credit trading area restrictions exist such as those in the Highway Diesel rulemaking.
+In addition, "high sulfur" credits can be converted into "500 ppm" credits for use in 2010 and later.
+NRLM sulfur credits may be transferred nationwide.
+No credit trading area restrictions exist such as those found in the Highway Diesel rulemaking.